-b.
-Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)), the Government's primary registrant database:

-c.
-Provide your DUNS number and TIN on your application; and
+- b.
+Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry), the Government's primary registrant database; - c.
+Provide your DUNS number and TIN on your application; and - d.

-d.
 Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

-You can obtain a DUNS number from Dun and Bradstreet.
+You can obtain a DUNS number from Dun and Bradstreet at the following Web site: http://fedgov.dnb.com/webform.
 A DUNS number can be created within one-to-two business days.

 If you are a corporate entity, agency, institution, or organization, you can obtain a TIN from the Internal Revenue Service.
 If you are an individual, you can obtain a TIN from the Internal Revenue Service or the Social Security Administration.
-If you need a new TIN, please allow 2-5 weeks for your TIN to become active.
+If you need a new TIN, please allow two to five weeks for your TIN to become active.

-The SAM registration process can take approximately seven business days, but may take upwards of several weeks, depending on the completeness and accuracy of the data entered into the SAM database by an entity.
+The SAM registration process can take approximately seven business days, but may take upwards of several weeks, depending on the completeness and accuracy of the data you enter into the SAM database.
 Thus, if you think you might want to apply for Federal financial assistance under a program administered by the Department, please allow sufficient time to obtain and register your DUNS number and TIN.
 We strongly recommend that you register early.

-Note: Once your SAM registration is active, you will need to allow 24 to 48 hours for the information to be available in Grants.gov and before you can submit an application through Grants.gov.
+Note: Once your SAM registration is active, it may be 24 to 48 hours before you can access the information in, and submit an application through, Grants.gov.